Insentra/ApplicationControl/tmp/README.md

 ## To Do

 * Update New-AcAampConfiguration to create folder rules with Vendor (or trust code-signing certificates for folders with signed executables)
-* Enable sorting of file paths to determine common metadata so that white listing rules can be simplified
+* Enable sorting of file paths to determine common metadata so that allow listing rules can be simplified